-Cheeses together with wine and cold cuts are in fact one of the excellences of Italy.
-Each Italian region has one or more typical cheeses, each with its particular flavor and its particular processing.
-In fact, there are those who prefer delicate flavors and those who allow themselves dairy products with a more intense flavor.
-The Italian dairy production is so large that it also has different varieties of cheese, such as hard, soft and semi-hard ones.
+Cheeses together with wine and cold cuts are in fact, one of the excellences of Italy.
+Each Italian region has one or more typical cheeses, each with its particular flavor and processing.
+In fact, some prefer delicate flavors, and those allow themselves dairy products with a more intense flavor.
+Italian dairy production is so large that it also has different varieties of cheese, such as hard, soft, and semi-hard ones.

 What can be obtained from these standards is a sort of scheme that offers a list of what should be the information written on the labeling of the cheese: origin and name of the product; physical, biological, organoleptic characteristics; place of production and processing of milk; place of cheese processing.

 Below we list only some of the typical Italian cheeses, the best known in Italy and abroad.

 The term pecorino refers to all cheeses made mainly with sheep’s milk.
 In Italy, there are many different varieties of pecorino, such as Sardinian, Tuscan, and Roman pecorino.

 Pecorino Romano is produced in Sardinia, Lazio, and only in the province of Grosseto in Tuscany, while the Tuscan one is produced in some provinces of Tuscany, Umbria, and Lazio; finally, Pecorino Sardo can only be produced in Sardinia.

 Pecorino is a fat cheese with hard or semi-hard consistency and is subjected to a medium-long seasoning.
 Cow’s milk is used for the Tuscan and Roman pecorino, while goat’s milk is used for the Sardinian one.
 It exists in a sweet or seasoned version with a stronger flavor.